daleao/sdv/AwesomeProfessions/README.md

 ## Ultimates

 Each level 10 Combat profession is also granted an Ultimate ability.
 This ability must be charged by performing certain actions during combat.
-The current charge state is revealed by a new HUD bar next Health.
+The current charge state is revealed by a new HUD bar next to health.
 The player can only have a single Ultimate ability registered at any time; i.e. acquiring all combat professions via skill reseting will not grant additional Ultimates beyond the first.
 The overnight level-up menu will prompt the player if they wish to replace their current Ultimate ability with the new professions'.

 - **Brute / Amazon - Undying Frenzy** - Doubles rage accumulation for 15s.
 Immune to passing out.
 When the effect ends, recovers 5% health for every enemy slain while the buff was active.
     - Charged by taking damage or defeating enemies.
 Charges more quickly if wielding a blunt weapon.